clauszitzelsberger/Schafkopf_RL/README.md

 # Schafkopf_RL
 Reinforcement Learning applied on the Bavarian card game 'Schafkopf'

+## Approach:
+Player 1 (RL bot) is learn, while players 2-4 are acting randomly.
+Afterwards update players 2-4 so they act according to the Q Network while player 1 while player 1 is learning again.

 ## Set up:
 | module               | content                                                          |
 | -------------------- |:----------------------------------------------------------------:|